native compiler : Java Glossary

 2. Load speed

 A natively compiled program will load and start execution much faster than one using Java JVM.
 Customers resent slow load times even more than slow execution times.
 They have nothing to do but sit there and wait.
 JITed Java is precluded from many applications because of its extraordinarily slow load time.
 Natively compiled Java opens the doors to all the traditional C applications.
-Java 1.5+ load time are vastly improved and so the need to convert jars to native code is much less pressing than in past.
+Java version 1.5 or later load time are vastly improved and so the need to convert jars to native code is much less pressing than in past.

 3. Self-Contained Distribution Package

-Java, or even Java Web Start requires the customer to pre-install the JRE.
+Java, or even Java Web Start requires the customer to pre-install the JRE (Java Runtime Environment).
 You may not be legally permitted to bundle that JRE with your app.
 You are most certainly not permitted to strip out the parts your app does not need.
 The customer has to go get and install the JRE for himself.
 Native apps can be distributed in familiar ways as totally self-contained packages.
 On the other hand, once Java Web Start is installed, the end user can install new apps with a single click.

 4. Distribution size